jbellingham/nextjs-blog/posts/cross-platform-sql-server-database-project.md

 ### Option 1: Add a separate, cross-platform build project

-Firstly, if you are doing this on a non-Windows system, you will need to download the [Mono sdk](https://www.mono-project.com/) in order to create .NET Framework projects.
+Firstly, in order to create .NET Framework projects on Mac or Linux, you will need to download the [Mono sdk](https://www.mono-project.com/).

 Assuming you already have an existing database project, let’s create a new ".NET Standard Class Library" project called `Database.Build`.
 Delete `Class1.cs`, we won’t be using it.